dariota/series-rss/README.md

 Apache2 + php7.4 + sqlite (libsqlite >= 3.7.4, via php-sqlite3 on Ubuntu) + libcurl >= 7.15.5 (via php-curl on Ubuntu)

+Yes all of this should be scripted but I wanted to get the actual thing working first.

 ## Set up Auth for submission
 Enable AllowOverride AuthConfig in your apache config (probably `/etc/apache2/apache2.conf`) Enable the apache group authorisation module `a2enmod authz_groupfile`